adsweet/Phylogenetics_Lab/Lab9/README.md

 __PhyloNet__

 Another approach to producing phylogenetic networks is to use gene trees for estimating introgression while simultaneously accounting for ILS.
-To do this, we will use the pseudo-maximum likelihood approach in the program PhyloNet .
+To do this, we will use the pseudo-maximum likelihood approach in the program [PhyloNet](https://phylogenomics.rice.edu/).

 Download the file yeast_trees.nex and open it in a text editor.
 You should notice this is a NEXUS file that contains several gene trees and commands in a “PhyloNet block” at the end of the file.
-The gene trees are from several species of yeast .
+The gene trees are from several species of yeast.

 :white_check_mark: __What commands are in the PhyloNet block?__